 The except clause may specify a variable after the exception name.
 The variable is bound to an exception instance with the arguments stored in instance.args.
-For convenience, the exception instance defines str() so the arguments can be printed directly without having to reference .args.
+For convenience, the exception instance defines \\str\\() so the arguments can be printed directly without having to reference .args.
 One may also instantiate an exception first before raising it and add any attributes to it as desired.

 '''

 try:

 raise Exception('spam', 'eggs')

-• • •

 ... except Exception as inst:

+print(type(inst))

 the exception instance

-print(type(inst))

 . . .

 arguments stored in .args

 print(inst.args)

 . . .

+print(inst)

 str allows args to be printed directly,

-print(inst)

-#

 . . .

 but may be overridden in exception subclasses

-. . .

 x, y = inst.args

 unpack args

+print('x =', x)

 . . .

-print('x = ', x)
+print('y =', y)

 . . .

-print('y = ', y)

-. . .

-. . .

 <class 'Exception'>

 ('spam', 'eggs')

 ('spam', 'eggs')

 x = spam

-y = eqqs
+y = eggs

 '''